Iype Thoma Kathanar: Leadership in the Mar Thoma Church

 In 1892, Kovoor Achen was designed as the Vicar General of the Mar Thoma Church.

 In the same year, he realized the purchase of Panchayathu Purayidam (present day S.C.S.
 Thiruvalla campus on S.C.S.
 Mount) to establish a permanent central campus for the Church.
 This Panchathu property was purchased from Thittapallil, a rich Ezhava family of Thiruvalla, for a sum of Rs.600.

 This sum was raised from a generous endowment made from Puthencavu Mathilakam Arohanam Mar Thoma Church out of the Rs.
 1000 that they had received as severance pay in lieu of relinquishing their claims upon separating from their pre-reformation home parish St. Mary's Orthodox Cathedral, Puthencavu in 1900.

 Kovoor Achen is also credited with the practice of Kettuthengu (Malayalam: കെട്ടുതെങ്ങ്), wherein coconut trees from each home is dedicated to generate funds that help meet the expenses of the Church activities, since coconuts and coconut tree products were a main source of income for most families during those times.

-He also oversaw the consecration of several priests and bishops who led the church during the 19th and 20th Century.
-A notable example being Abraham Mar Thoma who was sent to USA as a Deacon in 1912 for his doctoral studies until 1915 on Kovoor Achen's initiative.
-This was before Abraham Mar Thoma was consecrated as a priest and later as Bishop on 28 December 1917 (although Kovoor Achen could not witness the consecration as Bishop, as he passed away during January 1917).
+He also oversaw the consecration of several priests and bishops who led the church during the 19th and 20th centuries.
+A notable example was Abraham Mar Thoma, who was sent to United States as a deacon in 1912 for his doctoral studies until 1915 on Kovoor Achen's initiative.
+This was before Abraham Mar Thoma was consecrated as a priest and later as bishop on 28 December 1917 (although Kovoor Achen could not witness the consecration as bishop, as he died during January 1917).

-When Ipe Thoma Kathanaar became the Vicar General, his nephew K.P.
+When Ipe Thoma Kathanaar became the vicar general, his nephew K.P.
 Thomas was consecrated as a priest by Titus I Metropolitan in 1895 at Paliekkara Church.

-Rev. K. P. Thomas taught at Kottayam Mar Thoma Seminary and also acted as Assistant Vicar to Ipe Thoma Kathanar and served at various parishes such as Thiruvalla, Mepral, Chatthenkery and Karackal.
+Rev. K. P. Thomas taught at Kottayam Mar Thoma Seminary and also acted as assistant vicar to Ipe Thoma Kathanar and served at various parishes such as Thiruvalla, Mepral, Chatthenkery and Karackal.